 Yep.
 That is my trick to never overspending!
 If you think about it, if you use cash, you can’t overspend, right?
 After all, if you have only $100 to spend, you can’t spend $101.
 It’s impossible, right?

-However, if you keep it in envelope and mark it for the item intended (example groceries), and then write down the amount you spend, you will be able to track how you are doing your spending.
+However, if you keep it in an envelope and mark it for the item intended (example groceries), and then write down the amount you spend, you will be able to track how you are doing your spending.
 You also know how much you have left.

+Not only does cash prevent your from overspending, but it is also a powerful negotiating tool.
 When you use cash for major purchases, you can negotiate prices.
 This is something that many do not realize.
 When stores price items, such as televisions, they mark them up to cover the credit fees they must pay for accepting your credit card.
 When you pay with cash, the store doesn’t have this additional charge.

 He left and asked his manager and came back with a 5% discount.
 That may not sound like much, but on a $749 television that saved us $37.40.
-That was MY $37.40.
+That was my $37.40.
 Not only did we save, but when we got home and set up the new items, it felt different.
 We owned it.
 There wouldn’t be a bill coming in a month.
-We would not be rushing to pay it off before the interest free introductory period ended.
+We would not be rushing to pay it off before the interest-free introductory period ended.
 We did it.
-We worked hard and saved and the reward was ours to enjoy.
+We worked hard and saved, and the reward was ours to enjoy.

-No interest charges
+No interest charges – ever

 I do know that many of you are disciplined enough to pay down your cards every month — which is great!
-However, if you know that you are tempted to fall into the minimum payment trap, using cash is definitely a wiser way to go as you will never find yourself paying more than the original purchase price.
+However, if you know that you are tempted to fall into the minimum payment trap, using cash is a wiser way to go as you will never find yourself paying more than the original purchase price.

 I’ll just say it.
 Spending cash hurts.
 There is something about handing over a stack of twenty dollar bills to pay for your groceries vs. swiping a card.
 It is the physical act of actually handing someone the money you worked hard to earn.